marwahaha/rshell/README.md

 <h2>Introduction</h2>
 --------------------
-In this rshell assignment we were tasked to create a program that mimics the abilties of a bash shell with linux commands.
+In this rshell assignment we were tasked to create a program that mimics the abilities of a bash shell with linux commands.
 Some of these commands include: mkdir, ls, echo and others.

 <h2>Design</h2>